HISTORY OF STAR TREK

-When I returned to Berkeley I presented the photos to a college friend of mine who was also a Trek junkie.
+When I returned to Berkeley, I presented the photos to a college friend of mine who was also a Trek junkie.
 He was a budding professional quality plastic model builder specializing in WWII airplanes at the time.
-He built me a Revell plastic model of the ship with authentic paint chip colors from the photos I’d supplied to him.
-The paint on the filming model at the Air and Space museum had come there badly damaged.
+He built me an AMT plastic model of the ship with authentic paint chip colors from the photos I’d supplied to him.
+The paint on the filming model at the Air and Space Museum had come there badly damaged.
 They had to call in experts to provide high-resolution photos and videos from the original series to get the colors right.

 Its Continuing Mission